 - Usyk’s recent fights have aired on streaming platform DAZN in the United States – there appears every chance he could work with them again.

-It’s more than possible we get a joint PPV and both ESPN and DAZN get a piece of the pie, but if we had to bet our favorite at this stage would be the outlet from Bristol, Connecticut.
+It’s more than possible we get a joint PPV and both ESPN and DAZN get a piece of the pie, but if we had to bet our favorite at this stage would be the outlet from Bristol, Connecticut and it being on PPV.

 What are Fury and Usyk fighting for?

-The simple answer is everything that matters in boxing’s heavyweight division.
+The simple answer is every title that matters in boxing’s heavyweight division.

-Fury is currently the WBC, Ring magazine and lineal champion, while Usyk is the IBF, WBA and WBO heavyweight king.
+Fury is currently the WBC, and lineal champion, while Usyk is the IBF, WBA and WBO heavyweight king.

 Who was the last undisputed heavyweight champion?